 In the event that Golden Words has no acting editors due to suspension or removal by the Advisory Board, a plan of operations must be determined in consultation with the Vice-President (Operations).
 This plan may include, but is not limited to, the following:

 The Business and Operations manager will oversee the production of the paper with the assistance of the Vice-President(Operations), President and Director of Services.

+If the editors of the paper, the complainant and Advisory Board cannot reach a mutually satisfactory resolution the complainant is welcome to file a Non-Academic Misconduct complaint with the AMS.

 Editorial Policy Guidelines